napari/napari/docs/explanations/rendering.md

 **Chunks** is a deliberately vague term. *A chunk is data used to render a portion of the scene*.
 Without chunks we have only two choices: render nothing or render the entire scene.
-With chunks we can partially and progressively render the scene using whatever chunks are currently available.
-This very valuable because often the user can often navigate or make other decisions with partially loaded data, so progressive allows the user to operate more quickly.
+With chunks we can partially render the scene using whatever chunks are currently available, and we can progressively add more and more chunks as more data is loaded.

+Progressive rendering is valuable because often the user can often navigate or make other decisions with partially loaded data, so the user to operate more quickly.
+Also progressive rendering just feels more pleasant for the user.
-Also progressive rendering just feels more pleasant for the users.
-Progressive loading is a form of making the internal state of the application visible, which is often appreciated by the user.
+Progressive loading makes the internal state of the application visible, which is often appreciated by the user.

 ![chunked-format](images/chunked-format.png)